 Violation of academic integrity is an extremely serious matter; it can lead to a student's failing the course and being referred to the University's Office of Student Conduct for disciplinary action.
-When referring to ideas other than their own, students should always acknowledge their sources clearly and completely, whether they are quoting or paraphrasing.
-Note also that use of online translation services is not permitted as a tool for generating work submitted for course credit.
+Note that use of online translation services is not permitted as a tool for generating work submitted for course credit.
 Please see the University's policies on academic integrity at http://academicintegrity.rutgers.edu and discuss with the instructor any questions about this and related issues.